 3.2.3 Leaf area per plant

 There were significant differences among irrigation treatments in the leaf area.
-The plants that were irrigated at 10-15% SMD (I1) gave the highest mean leaf area (79304 cm2) compared with the plants that were irrigated at 60-65 % SMD (I4) that had a lowest leaf area (43112 cm2) at 50 DAS (Figure 3).
-These results showed that increasing irrigation intervals maintained existing leaf area and this crop retained green leaves for the longest period until maturity.
-The sensitivity of leaf area development is shown by the behavior of the water deficits in 60-65 % SMD (I4) treatment.
+The plants that were irrigated at 10-15% SMD (I1) gave the highest mean leaf area (79304 cm2) compared with the plants that were irrigated at 60-65 % SMD (I4) which had the lowest leaf area (43112 cm2) at 50 DAS (Figure 3).
+These results showed that increasing irrigation intervals maintained existing leaf area, and this crop retained green leaves for the longest period until maturity.
+The sensitivity of leaf area development is shown by the behavior of the water deficits in the 60-65 % SMD (I4) treatment.
 Issa (1990) stated that the leaf area is one of the important indicators in knowing the representative efficiency of the plant and the extent of the possibility of converting the products of photosynthesis to plant growth.

 I1=10-15%SMD I2=20-25%SMD I3=40-45%SMD I4=60-65%SMD